“A ROLLING STONE GATHERS NO MOSS, BUT A ROLLING FERRO GATHERS MANY DIFFERENT…MOSS-I”

 AN INTRO…

 Hello!
 I’m Matthew Ferro, a graduate of New World School of the Arts in Miami, FL.
-In my later years, when I look back on my life, I want to be able to tell a good story.
+In my later years, like when I look back on my life, I want to be able to tell a good story.

 At least I thought so, being glued to the giant big-back TV I had, in my Miami childhood bedroom.
 I was comforted by the fuzzy screen then.
 I felt less alone seeing Joe Dirt looking up at the stars and the moon.
+He gave me the idea to do the same whenever I felt lost.

-Dirt’s searching for dignity, friendship, adventure and family.
+Dirt’s searching for dignity, friendship, adventure, and family.
 So am I—that’s what I’ve been doing.
 Since I saw that movie and since I knew I could be an actor.

 Solineation-Titus by Me!